hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 These functions are on by default and the tool will automatically decide what action to take.

 You can skip reading from here on or keep going for more detail.

-What's new: Experimental Support for reading LOOT groups and load order sorting.
-In the load order editor enable the Group column, then in the Tools menu set the path to the LOOT executable.

 Overview of buttons:
 Check button re-checks the file.